0xbuidlman/PhoneBattery/README.md

 Unfortunately, I don't have enough time to keep this app updated.
 So, if you are interested help me updating PhoneBattery!

-Starting with PhoneBattery 2.0, you can optionally support its development by buying the IAP for $0.99.
-This is less than a cup of coffee and will help me maintain PhoneBattery.
-PhoneBattery will _stay free_ though.
-The only benefit of the IAP is the unlocking of new app icons.

 ### System Requirements

 * Requires iOS 9 or newer